 There was little American greatness in 1787 when delegates to the Constitutional Convention met to rescue the potential greatness of the Revolutionary War from the ineptness of the Articles of Confederation.
-Against almost impossible odds, they produced a representative federal government never before tried on such a large scale that has survived 250 years and until recently, a blueprint for progressive government worldwide.
+Against almost impossible odds, they produced a representative federal government never before tried on such a large scale that has survived 250 years and until recently, served as a blueprint for progressive government worldwide.

 They achieved the impossible through compromise that seems unfathomable in today’s politics and by finessing issues they knew were beyond their ability to address in 1787.
 Slavery and true representative government were left to future generations.
 The Civil War was the near inevitable result and we’re still dealing with a convoluted Electoral College that skews elections.

 This is not to minimize what was achieved.
 It is only to point out that there is no ‘natural order’ of things.
 Indeed, history is usually very messy, as pointed out above.
 Even the Founding Fathers, the elite of the elite of their time, didn’t get everything right.
 But at least they were more or less honest about what they couldn’t do.